christianityorigins/website/blog/_posts/2015-01-01-ethnic-particularism.md

 **By Ralph Perrier**

-This article is inspired by reading Dr. Ricardo Duchesne’s piece:
+This article was inspired by Dr. Ricardo Duchesne’s piece:

 ‘Why the West is Replacing Its White Population: The Imperatives (and Fatal Flaws) of Post-Fordism’ (https://x.com/dr_duchesne/article/2046670958824726994)